Eshah7/analytics_cup_research/README.md

 ## Research Track Abstract(max.
 500 words)
 ### Quantifying the Unseen: Valuing False Runs with Expected Possession Value (EPV)
 #### Introduction
 Most popular analytics focus on ball actions; the impact demonstrated through false runs (decoy movements to break defensive structures without receiving the ball) is undervalued and unmeasured.
-The challenge is to isolate the effect of a false run on the overall team success.
+The challenge is to isolate the effect of a false run on team success.

-This research introduces a framework for detecting false runs and quantifying their impact using causal inference techniques applied to SkillCorner's tracking and dynamic event data.
+This research introduces a framework for detecting false runs and quantifying their impact using causal inference techniques applied to SkillCorner's data.
 What would have happened if the false run never happened?
 I will compare the actual game states against "ghost" scenarios where runners stayed in their original positions, to measure the value added by off-ball movements.

 #### Methods
 **False Run Detection**